yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 ---
 layout: post
-title: Project Lifecycle in Teamed.io
+title: Project Lifecycle in Zerocracy
 date: 2014-10-06
 tags: management
 description: |
-  There are four standard phases in a software development lifecycle for all projects developed by Teamed.io.
+  There are four standard phases in a software development lifecycle for all projects developed by Zerocracy.
 keywords:
   - project lifecycle
   - agile project steps